LajosPolya/aws-cdk-templates/deploy-ec2-auto-scaling-group/README.md

 The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

 This deploys an HTTP server on an EC2 instance within an Auto Scaling Group.
-The server can be accessed by either the public IP or the public DNS which can be found by aither following the instructions below or by visiting the AWS Console.
+The server can be accessed by either the public IP or the public DNS which can be found by either following the instructions below or by visiting the AWS Console.

 `aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names <autoScalingGroupName> | jq ".AutoScalingGroups[0].Instances[].InstanceId" | aws ec2 describe-instances --instance-ids | jq ".Reservations[].Instances[].PublicDnsName"`